GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/GNIRSLS-DRTutorial/ex3_gnirsls_Lband10mm_cmdline.rst

 Processed Arc - Wavelength Solution
 ===================================
-The wavelength solution for L-band and M-band data is derived from the peaks in the telluric transmission in the science frames.
-The quality of the wavelength solution depends on the resolution and strength of the telluric features.
+The wavelength solution for L-band and M-band data is derived from the wavelengths of strong peaks in the emission spectrum of the sky.
+The quality of the wavelength solution depends on the width and strength of the telluric features.

 Wavelength calibration from peaks is better done in interactive mode despite our efforts to automate the process.